-The Two Brothers Weblog is definitely not a world news or political venue, having only the scant possibility of such content if it is absolutely necessary to the main story line.
+The Two Brothers Weblog is definitely not about news or political venues, having only the rare possibility of briefly appearing if it is somehow necessary to the main story line.
 The only kind of news you’ll find here are uplifting articles from sources like Positive.News, Sunny Skyz and HappyNews, or ‘strange-odd news’ from around the internet that makes you go, “Hmm, that’s weird.”
-What we enjoy the most however, is composing our own original stories and essays, which is the primary reason for hosting this blog in the first place.
+What we enjoy the most however, is writing our own original pieces which is the primary reason for hosting our blog in the first place.

 Welcome from Brother Dennis